El Roi Ltd

 Recording and Documentation

-• Follow the host organisation's specific recording procedures and timings
+• Follow the host organisation's specific recording procedures and timings.

-• Any errors, omissions, or concerns must be reported immediately to both the host organisation's designated person and El Roi Ltd
+• Any errors, omissions, or concerns must be reported immediately to both the host organisation's designated person and El Roi Ltd.

 Medication Refusal Protocol